poppytait/AndroidWorkshops_BCN/Day 1 - Kotlin Basics/README.md

 ## Homework
 You will use [this starting project](https://github.com/WomenWhoCode/AndroidWorkshops_BCN/tree/master/Day%201%20-%20Kotlin%20Basics/DoggoApp) for the homework AFTER the first workshop.
+Import the project DoggoApp in Android Studio.

 ### Exercise 1